exadel-inc/esl/src/modules/esl-popup/README.md

 Authors: *Alexey Stsefanovich (ala'n)*.

-***Important Notice: the component is under beta version, it tested and ready to use but be aware of its potential critical API changes.***
+***Important Notice: the component is under beta version, it is tested and ready to use but be aware of its potential critical API changes.***

 <a name="intro"></a>